togglebyte/anathema-guide/src/introduction.md

 ## Why not

-Anathema does not excel when it comes to building dynamic layouts such as splitting buffers for your next Vim clone.
+Anathema does not excel when it comes to building dynamic layouts such as splitting buffers during runtime for your next Vim clone.

 ## Editor support for AML

-There is currently only basic syntax highlighting for vim: https://github.com/togglebyte/aml.vim
+There is currently only basic syntax highlighting for vim: [https://github.com/togglebyte/aml.vim](https://github.com/togglebyte/aml.vim).

 ## Alternatives
 * [dioxus-tui](https://crates.io/crates/dioxus-tui)